FoxComm/highlander/marketplace/README.md

 You can simply run `source .env` and then `mix phoenix.server`

 ## Stripe integration
-In order business account to work you should provide stripe private key via STRIPE_PRIVATE_KEY env variable.
+In order business account to work you should provide stripe private key via STRIPE_API_KEY env variable.
 You can add it to `.env.local` file which would be imported on `.env.local` import

 ```
-export STRIPE_PRIVATE_KEY=sp_key
+export STRIPE_API_KEY=sp_key
 ```
 It should be a key from Stripe Managed Account
 ### Testing Stripe